Estate Planning: Single, Married, or in a Domestic Partnership — What to Consider

 Hire A Knowledgeable Estate Planning Attorney

-Even if you are single, it is essential to have a knowledgeable estate planning attorney that will carry out your wishes if something occurs to you.
-The experienced estate planning attorneys at Botti & Morison Estate Planning Attorneys, Ltd. have over 90 combined years of experience helping individuals and families establish customized estate plans.
+Even if you are single, it is essential to have a knowledgeable estate planning attorney who will carry out your wishes if something occurs to you.
+The experienced estate planning attorneys at Botti & Morison have over 60 combined years of experience helping individuals and families establish customized estate plans.

 Founder attorney, Christopher E. Botti, is also a Board Certified Specialist in Estate Planning, Trust, and Probate Law.

 Don’t wait another moment to prepare for your future.
-To discuss your legal concerns with Botti & Morison Estate Planning Attorneys, Ltd., call (877) 585-1885 today.
-Botti & Morison Estate Planning Attorneys, Ltd. accepts clients in Ventura, Westlake Village, Santa Barbara, Valencia, Bakersfield, and San Luis Obispo, California.
+To discuss your legal concerns with Botti & Morison, call (877) 585-1885 today.
+Botti & Morison has offices in Ventura, Westlake Village, Santa Barbara, Valencia, Bakersfield, and San Luis Obispo, California.